How to Become a Dermatologist

 Given that many dermatologic conditions manifest as signs of an underlying medical illness, a dermatologist must know how to interview patients and obtain a thorough medical history.
 This requires a firm command of verbal and interpersonal skills in order to communicate effectively with patients and their families and to obtain critically important clinical information.

 As an additional consideration, certain skin conditions can be unpleasant in appearance.
 A dermatologist must be comfortable with and able to tolerate discomfort regarding issues that relate to blood and bodily functions.
 In addition, dermatologists who perform surgery require excellent fine motor skills and the ability to maintain focus during delicate procedures.

 Opportunities for Advancement

 Dermatologists can obtain greater influence and responsibility within their field by pursuing careers in research or academics.
 Beyond their clinical responsibilities, these positions also require efforts to secure research funding, publish in scientific journals, present at professional conferences, and teach medical students and residents.

 Finally, it should be noted that dermatologists can further advance their career, responsibilities, and income by engaging in subspecialty training and additional training in surgical techniques, thereby making themselves even more uniquely qualified to perform subspecialty procedures.

 If you would like to gain the necessary education to become a dermatologist, we highly recommend that you check out our free School Finder Tool located HERE.

 Relative to the overall number of hours work, dermatology remains one of the highest paid medical specialties.
 For example, a 2012 Medscape poll reports that the median income for dermatologists in the United States is $283,000, with a range of $100,000 to $500,000.

-The Bureau of Labor Statistics states that the median salary for physicians as of May 2013 is $187,000 or greater – a figure that includes all physicians, from internal medicine and pediatrics to much higher paying specialties such as radiology and dermatology.
+The Bureau of Labor Statistics states that the median salary for physicians is $187,000 or greater – a figure that includes all physicians, from internal medicine and pediatrics to much higher paying specialties such as radiology and dermatology.

 In general, dermatologists who work in hospitals or academic settings earn less than those working in private practices.
 The highest paid dermatologists work in Western states such as California and Hawaii, while the lowest paid are those in the south central United States.